You can customize your Vectornator experience by setting your personal app preferences.

 Where to find the Grid Panel on iPad?

-To show on the Grid Panel, go over to the Quick Settings and then tap on Artboards & Grid ~ic-artboard-grid~~ic-artboard-grid~.
+With the iPadOS 16 update to show on the Grid Panel, go over to the upper right corner on the Action Bar and then tap on Artboards & Grid ~ic-artboard-grid~~ic-artboard-grid~.
 Then, switch on the toggle at the right of "Show Grid".

 You can easily choose between Perpendicular ~ic-show-grid~~ic-show-grid~ or Isometric ~ic-isometric-grid~~ic-isometric-grid~ type of grid and change the Spacing and Angle values exactly the way you want.